We have searched the X-ray spectrum of GRB 970508's afterglow for

 Simultaneously with the line disappearance, the X-ray flux both

-rises and hardens (
+rises and hardens (, while before

 the reburst), consistent with the appearance of a new shock.
 Then,